D.C. was denied $755 million in coronavirus relief last year. Now it may get that money.

 House Republicans pushed back Friday on the $350 billion in direct state and local aid, just as they did in December, arguing that it was not needed because local and state governments had not exhausted billions of dollars in relief funding allocated last year.

-Rep. James Comer (R-Ky.) called it a “a big blue-state bailout,” an Rep. Bob Gibbs (R-Ohio) said it was “a boondoggle that mortgages our future unnecessarily, especially when a trillion dollars have yet to be spent from previous relief bills.”
+Rep. James Comer (R-Ky.) called it a “big blue-state bailout,” and Rep. Bob Gibbs (R-Ohio) said it was “a boondoggle that mortgages our future unnecessarily, especially when a trillion dollars have yet to be spent from previous relief bills.”

 A pair of Virginia and Maryland Republicans have offered legislation that would all but ensure that virtually the entire D.C. region could not receive any of the relief money.

-Rep. Bob Good (R-Va.), a staunch proponent of ending any coronavirus restrictions, introduced a bill that would make any state or local government that has enacted restrictions affecting small businesses — including occupancy and curfew rules — ineligible to receive any coronavirus relief funds.
+Rep. Bob Good (R-Va.), a staunch proponent of ending any coronavirus restrictions, introduced a bill that would make any state or local government that has enacted restrictions affecting small businesses — including occupancy and curfew rules — ineligible to receive coronavirus relief funds.

 Rep. Andy Harris (R-Md.) co-sponsored Good’s bill, which has little to no chance of succeeding in the majority-Democratic chamber.